 Conservation of Natural Vegetation and Wildlife

-Below given points state the Conservation of natural vegetation and wildlife:
+Below given points state the reasons for the conservation of natural vegetation and wildlife:

 Forests provide us with oxygen and precipitation.